Database Query Results : Magnetic Field Rotating, , selectivity

 selectivity↑, OMF induces highly selective cell death of patient derived GBM cells associated with activation of caspase 3, while leaving normal tissue cells undamaged

-187- MFrot, Method for noninvasive whole-body stimulation with spinning oscillating magnetic fields and its safety in mice
+187- MFrot, MF, Method for noninvasive whole-body stimulation with spinning oscillating magnetic fields and its safety in mice

 - in-vivo, GBM, NA